i-doit/scripts/README.md

 *   Ubuntu Linux 16.10 "Yakkety"
 *   Ubuntu Linux 17.04 "Zesty"

-Before you execute this script you should…
+Before you execute this script you …

-*   Install one of the supported operating systems based on the [requirements mentioned in the i-doit knowledge base](https://kb.i-doit.com/display/en/System+Requirements)
+*   Must install one of the supported operating systems in x86 64 bit based on the [requirements mentioned in the i-doit knowledge base](https://kb.i-doit.com/display/en/System+Requirements) (excluding the LAMP stack)
-*   Create a backup/snapshot of your system
+*   Should create a backup/snapshot of your system
-*   Make sure that the system is allowed to access external Web services, for example package repositories and the i-doit website.
+*   Must make sure that the system is allowed to access external Web services, for example package repositories and the i-doit website.

-The "rest" can done by the script.

-The script includes several steps which are all optional, but essential for running i-doit:
+The script includes several steps which are essential for i-doit:

-*   Install needed distribution packages
+*   Install needed distribution packages (LAMP stack)
 *   Configure PHP
 *   Configure Apache Web server
 *   Configure MariaDB DBMS